Jury suggests possible deadlock in trial of ex-Minnesota officer who killed Wright | Law-Order

 Jury suggests possible deadlock in trial of ex-Minnesota officer who killed Wright

-The jury asked a question on Tuesday that suggested a possible deadlock in the manslaughter trial of Kimberly Potter, the former Minnesota police officer who mistook her handgun for her Taser and fatally shot Black motorist Daunte Wright.
-Potter said she thought she was drawing her Taser when she shot Wright in the chest with her 9 mm handgun on April 11.
+"If the jury cannot reach consensus, what is the guidance around how long and what steps should be taken?" the jury asked in its question, which was read in open court by Judge Regina Chu, who is presiding over the manslaughter trial.
+Chu re-read an instruction encouraging the 12-member jury to discuss the case "with a view toward reaching an agreement" and told the panel to continue deliberations, which started on Monday afternoon and have so far lasted more than 13 hours.

-The jury asked a question on Tuesday that suggested a possible deadlock in the manslaughter trial of Kimberly Potter, the former Minnesota police officer who mistook her handgun for her Taser and fatally shot Black motorist Daunte Wright.
-"If the jury cannot reach consensus, what is the guidance around how long and what steps should be taken," the jury said in its question, which was read in open court by Judge Regina Chu.
+The jury asked a question on Tuesday that suggested a possible deadlock in the trial of Kimberly Potter, the former Minnesota police officer who mistook her handgun for her Taser and fatally shot Black motorist Daunte Wright during a traffic stop.
+"If the jury cannot reach consensus, what is the guidance around how long and what steps should be taken?" the jury asked in its question, which was read in open court by Judge Regina Chu, who is presiding over the manslaughter trial.

-Chu re-read an instruction encouraging the 12-person jury to "deliberate with a view toward reaching an agreement" and sent them back out of the courtroom to continue deliberations, which so far had lasted more than 13 hours.
-The jury began discussing the case after closing arguments on Monday.
-In their final remarks, prosecutors said Potter acted recklessly and with "culpable negligence" in drawing the wrong weapon, while the defense argued that Wright caused his own death by resisting arrest and attempting to flee, and that Potter was justified in using force.
+Chu re-read an instruction encouraging the 12-member jury to discuss the case "with a view toward reaching an agreement" and told the panel to continue deliberations, which started on Monday afternoon and have so far lasted more than 13 hours.
+"You should not hesitate to re-examine your views and change your opinion if you become convinced they are erroneous," Chu told the six men and six women.
+"But you should not surrender your honest opinion simply because other jurors disagree or merely to reach a verdict."

 The incident occurred just a few miles north of where Derek Chauvin, a white former Minneapolis police officer, was at the same time standing trial https://www.reuters.com/world/us/jurors-resume-deliberations-derek-chauvin-murder-trial-2021-04-20 in the case of George Floyd, a Black man whose 2020 death during an arrest set off racial justice protests in many U.S. cities.
 Chauvin was convicted of murder.